Unreleased

 [BREAKING] Nextalign CLI is removed

-Nextalign CLI is no longer provided as a standalone application along with Nextclade CLI v3.
-You can now use Nextclade CLI with the same command line arguments.
-Nextclade CLI runs the same algorithms, accepts same inputs and provides the same outputs, plus some more.
+Nextalign CLI is no longer provided as a standalone application along with Nextclade CLI v3 because Nextclade now has all the features that distinguished Nextalign.
+This means there’s only one set of command line arguments to remember.
+Nextclade CLI runs the same algorithms, accepts same the inputs and provides the same outputs as v2 Nextalign, plus some more.
 For most use-cases, the CLI interface and the input and output files should be the same or very similar.

 [BREAKING] Some alignment parameters are removed